mosaicnetworks/babble/docs/consensus.rst

 .. image:: assets/dag_rounds.png

-So hashgraph doesn't need a leader.
+So this algorithm doesn't need a leader.
 All participants run the algorithm locally, process rounds at their own speed, and end up outputting the same batches of ordered events.
 Babble takes these batches of events and projects them onto a blockchain.

 Blockchain
 ----------